EsosaU06/DATA221-Assignment-1/README.md

 ## Question 7.py:

 Receives numerical input for the amount of seconds since midnight.
-Returns the corresponding hours, minutes, and seconds in addition to rwhether the time is in AM or PM.
+Returns the corresponding hours, minutes, and seconds in addition to whether the time is in AM or PM.

 ## Question 8.py: